 Information for High School Students and Parents

-College in the High School (CHS) is a cooperative partnership between local school districts and Edmonds Community College (Edmonds CC) that provides academically prepared 10th to 12th grade students the opportunity to simultaneously (concurrently) earn dual (Edmonds CC and high school) credits while remaining at their high school.
-Through coordination with college academic transfer departments, approved high school teachers are designated as Edmonds CC Associate Faculty and are mentored by Edmonds CC department faculty who are curriculum liaisons.
+College in the High School (CHS) is a cooperative partnership between local school districts and Edmonds Community College (Edmonds CC) that provides your 10th, 11th, or 12th grade student the opportunity to simultaneously (concurrently) earn dual (Edmonds CC and high school) credits.
+The credits earned will count toward BOTH high school graduation requirements as well as transfer to future two or four-year college, typically required General Education courses.

 CHS differs from Running Start because the students remain at their high schools and are taught by their high school teacher who has been appointed CHS Associate Faculty.
 Not all high school classes have been approved for CHS nor do all high school teachers meet the CHS teaching requirements/standards.

 Advanced high school courses approved for CHS are challenging and match the content and rigor of the equivalent college courses offered on the Edmonds CC campus.

 Prior to registration for CHS classes, your student should:

 - complete the Edmonds CC online application form (there is no fee)

 - and demonstrate any required placement/prerequisite courses.
 Your student’s teacher will review his/her high school/college transcript or Smarter Balanced score.
 Another option might be a recommendation to take the placement exam (there is no fee for the initial exam).